-There are different ways to challenge a parking ticket, or Penalty Charge Notice, depending on when you received the parking ticket.
+There are different ways to challenge a parking ticket, or Penalty Charge Notice (PCN), depending on when you received the parking ticket.

 - Formal representation - if you have received a Notice to Owner letter from Parking Services, you will need to make a formal parking appeal

 - Vehicle removal - if your vehicle has been impounded, you will need to pay for the release your vehicle from the car pound before you can appeal - Release your vehicle from a car pound